tnfullstack/goreddit/README.md

 - VS Code, VIM
 - Go version: go1.18 darwin/arm64

+## Whom?
+Student and Programmer - Thanh Nguyen

 ## Project Nodes
-There is a list of [usefull notes](./ProjectNotes.md) documented during the training project.
+There is a list of [useful notes](./ProjectNotes.md) documented during the training project.